AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/basics.md

 1. Cast on using needles Left30 - Right30 and knit a few rows of stockinette, ending on the left ([KH910 manual](http://machineknittingetc.com/brother-kh910-user-guide.html), pp. 10-15, 18-21).
 2. Position the carriage so that the magnet on the center back of the carriage is outside the left turn mark.
 3. Run the AYAB software.
-Open a black/white raster image (preferrably in .PNG file format) in AYAB.
+In AYAB, left-click "Load pattern" and browse for the image triangles_60x10.png that is located in [Path to your AYAB installation]/AYAB/patterns/.
-   It must be at least as wide as the needles you are using.
+   (If you want to knit a different pattern, choose a black/white raster image, preferrably in .PNG file format.
+It must be at least as wide as the needles you are using)
 4. In the AYAB software, leave all the settings as they are:
    Single Bed, Color 2, Start Row 1, Start Needle 30, Stop Needle 30, Alignment Center.
 5. Click Configure, wait a moment.